coldb/ansible/README.md

 Run `./build-dockers && docker run --rm -it new-computer bash`.
 This will start the container and open the terminal.

-Once in the terminal run `cd ~/ansible/ && ansible-playbook -t install local.yaml --ask-vault-pass`.
+Once in the terminal run `cd ~/ansible/ && ansible-playbook -t install local.yaml --ask-become-pass --ask-vault-pass`.
 This will trigger the install ansible install.

 ### Running the personal ansible playbook